rest-routes/rest-routes-documentation/index.rst

 Once you choose a column you will see a field called `source field`_, you should choose the right option accordingly to your needs and this will inform the endpoint how it will populate the custom table fields.

+Also, we've recently introduced a new field here called "Type to store".
+This field should be used whenever you want to store the data in database in a particular format, possible values are: raw, JSON and serialized.

 **Filters**

 On this section is where you should adjust the range of affected custom table entries.
 You can add as many filters as you need as well as adjust the relation type